 Measuring just 21 square miles in area, Bermuda maximises the land to provide some of the best sports activity facilities in the world.
-From golf and cricket to sailing and Jet Skiing, and everything in between, Bermuda has it all.
+From golf and cricket to sailing and Jet Skiing, Bermuda has it all.

 Golf is one of the primary sporting activities in Bermuda.
 The island’s fairways and greens have attracted luminaries of the sport, celebrities and even politicians.
-Though most of the courses are private and thus available to resort guests and members, all will accept visiting players with advance notice.
+Though most of the courses are private, all will accept visiting players with advance notice.
 A private club experience awaits visitors to Bermuda at The Mid Ocean Club, situated in Tucker’s Town.
 Built in 1921, it is rated as one of the world’s greatest courses and is testament to the genius of its world-renowned architect, Charles Blair Macdonald.
 Or call a public course like Port Royal Golf Course and Ocean View Golf Course to schedule your tee time.
-You can also get the whole family putting a round at fun miniature golf establishments, like Bermuda Fun Golf in Royal Naval Dockyard or Bermuda Golf Academy & Driving Range located in Southampton.
+You can also get the whole family putting a round at fun miniature golf establishments, like Bermuda Fun Golf in The Royal Naval Dockyard or Bermuda Golf Academy & Driving Range located in Southampton.

-One of the easiest ways to exercise and take in all the beauty of Bermuda is by running or biking through its trails.
+One of the easiest ways to exercise and take in all the beauty of Bermuda is by running through its trails.
 One easy trail to explore is the famous Bermuda Railway Trail.
-Following the path of the old railroad, which stopped operating in 1948, you can potentially see Bermuda from end to end, with a total of 18 miles of path.
+Following the path of the old railroad, you can potentially see Bermuda from end to end, with a total of 18 miles of path.
 If you’re looking for a more organised event, check out the Walking Club of Bermuda, which meets every Sunday morning for a six-mile walk.

 With about 100 courts on the island, options for playing tennis are many.
 It has been a popular sport in Bermuda since its introduction from England in the late 19th century.
 Most resorts feature courts available to guests, and many permit non-guests to use them.
 There are also public courts for hire.